wan03/CannaMed/README.md

 We expect to use:

-HTML, CSS, JQuery, Materialize CSS, NodeJs, Express, Passport and potentially other technologies.
+HTML, CSS, JQuery, Materialize CSS, NodeJs, Express, Sequelize, APIs, Passport and potentially other technologies.
 We will use GitHub for project management.

 ## Breakdown of Task